Kevin-c-miller/the-planets/README.md

 ### MVP
 - Render a page showing all of the planets and a picture (coming from the airtable API)
+- Render a page specifially for each planet displaying information about the planet (coming from the airtable API)
 - Render a page where a user will be able to enter a new record onto the page (other dwarf planets, comets, asteroids, the sun, etc)
-- Render a page specifially for each planet displaying information about the planet (coming from the airtable API)
+- Render a page showing all of the user submissions

 ### Post MVP
-- Use a second API to get more information on each planet and the solarsystem, such as planet moons and information about them, comets, asteroids
+- Use a second API to get more information on other object in space (planets, comets, asteroids, the sun, pictures of other galaxies, etc)
 - Create a new table on airtable and have users vote on their favorite planet and display back that information in a chart/table/graph

 ## Project Schedule